istio/istio.io/content/en/docs/examples/microservices-istio/add-istio/index.md

 functionality to more effectively operate your microservices.

 In this module you enable Istio on a single microservice, `productpage`.
-The rest of the application will continue to operate as previously.
+The rest of the application will continue to operate as before.
 Note that you can enable Istio gradually, microservice by microservice.
 Istio is enabled transparently to the microservices, you do not change the microservices code or disrupt your application, it continues to run and serve user requests.